troysjanda/MyBlockLists/README.md

-# My-BlockList
+# XPI's Custom Annoyance Filter List
 Ublock Orgin Static Filters

-These are my static filters for my personal use, I forked them from https://github.com/CHEF-KOCH/NoScript-Whitelist, just the Static files list with my own additions and deletions.
+XPI's Custom Annoyance Filter List are filters based on "https://github.com/CHEF-KOCH/" just the Static files list with my own additions and deletions.

 Hosts.txt is a WIndows host files that was forked from "Make the internet suck less"